1 1/2cupswarm milk,dairy-free use cashew, almond or coconut milk

 Start the bread machine and set to the gluten-free setting.

-As your bread machine is mixing, you will need to go in and scrape the sides down into the batter with a spatula.
+As your bread machine is mixing, you may need to go in and scrape the sides down into the batter with a spatula.
+The dough will be similar in texture to cake batter.
 Your bread machine may be different and you may not need this step.

 Cool before slicing.
 Enjoy!